SiestaBot/Bot/README.md

-# Kawaii Bot | Informations
+# Siesta Bot | Informations
-Kawaii is an All-rounder Discord bot with lots of cool features and fun commands for every user we are always looking forward to new users.
+Welcome I am Siesta an allrounder Discord Bot who focuses on Anime and also has many great commands.

 ### Why we use our Bot?
-We think that every user should try our bot Kawaii is a lot of work and we want to share that with every user!
+We think that every user should try our bot Siesta is a lot of work and we want to share that with every user!